GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ``tagContamination()`` has four parts.

 1. IS are clustered within a small up/down windows (``mapgap``).
-	* This option was set to 0 in our current pipeline but could be increased to account for mapping errors.
+	* This option is set by default to 0 but could be increased to account for mapping errors or residual sequencing errors if not already taken care of.
 2. For each IS, in each individual, the recurrence - number of times it is detected - and maximal abundance are computed.
-3. For each IS, the shannon entropy (log2) of the recurrences and maximal abundance are computed separately.
+3. For each IS, the shannon entropy (log2) of the recurrences and maximal abundance - both among all samples - are computed.
 High recurrence or abundance in one individual can be used to find the IS's owner.
 4. Based on the filtering options the IS are separated in 4 CATEGORIES.
 	* **ENTROPY_RECURRENCE:** entropy < 0.85 (``filt.recurrence``).
 	* **ENTROPY_ABUNDANCE:** entropy < 0.85 (``filt.abundance``) and at least one individual with > 5 reads supporting the IS (``minReadMax``).